The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 Negative Culture and Visible Toxicity

-I’ve seen it in many retail environments: staff standing in a huddle talking negatively while customers wait or rolling their eyes at reasonable requests.
+I’ve seen it in many retail environments: staff standing in a huddle talking negatively about others while customers wait or rolling their eyes at reasonable requests.
 This signals to everyone that the business is dysfunctional.
 Why would anyone invest their time and money in a sinking ship?
 In this business, staff constantly complained about corporate changes to their customers and other employees in front of customers.
 Who would want to shop in a store with that environment?

 Inefficiency and Poor Execution